Hendricus Stoof

-At that time, the full potential of a Feshbach resonance for studying the crossover from a BCS superconductor of Bose-Einstein condensed Cooper pairs to a Bose-Einstein condensate (BEC) of molecules was not realized yet, but this crossover is now well understood due to the strong connection between experiment and ab initio theory that is possible in this field.
-The group has made important contributions to the present understanding of how many-body physics affects the BEC-BCS crossover, and how to incorporate the two-body physics of the Feshbach resonance exactly into the many-body theory.
-Henk Stoof was elected as an APS Fellow for these contributions.
+At that time, the full potential of Feshbach resonances for studying the crossover from a BCS superconductor of Cooper pairs to a Bose–Einstein condensate (BEC) of molecules had not yet been realized.
+This crossover is now well understood, however, owing to the strong connection between experiment and ab initio theory that is possible in this field.
+The group has made important contributions to our current understanding of how many-body physics affects the BEC–BCS crossover and of how the two-body physics of the Feshbach resonance can be incorporated exactly into many-body theory.
+Henk Stoof was elected an APS Fellow for these contributions.

-In the last three years, the group of R.G.
-Hulet at Rice and the group of W. Ketterle at MIT have pioneered the experimental study of spin imbalance on the superfluid state.
-These experiments have especially concentrated on the strongly interacting or unitarity limit exactly at resonance where the attraction between the atoms is as large as quantum mechanics allows.
-Again, the group of H.T.C.
-Stoof made important contributions to this topic.
-For example, they were first to predict the topology of the universal phase diagram of this unitarity gas, that is now confirmed by the experiments and that contains a tricritical temperature below which the gas phase separates between an (almost) equal density superfluid and a polarized normal gas.
-Making use of renormalization group techniques, they are up to now the only theoretical group that has been able to accurately calculate this strong-coupling tricritical temperature from first principles.
-They believe that an important reason for the success in this area of physics is that they have a background in both the microscopic atomic physics and in the macroscopic condensed-matter physics.
-It is only through a combination of this knowledge that one can arrive at sophisticated many-body theories that can be directly compared with experiment without any fitting parameters.
+Over the last three years, the group of R. G. Hulet at Rice University and the group of W. Ketterle at MIT have studied the spin imbalance on the superfluid state.
+These experiments have focused on the strongly interacting, or unitarity, limit, exactly at resonance, where the attraction between the atoms is as strong as quantum mechanics allows.
+The group of H. T. C. Stoof has also made contributions to this topic.
+For example, they were the first to predict the topology of the universal phase diagram of this unitarity gas, which has now been confirmed experimentally and contains a tricritical temperature below which the gas phase-separates into an (almost) equal-density superfluid and a polarized normal gas.
+Using renormalization-group techniques, they remain the only theoretical group to have accurately calculated this strong-coupling tricritical temperature from first principles.
+They believe that an important reason for their success in this area of physics is their background in both microscopic atomic physics and macroscopic condensed-matter physics.
+Only by combining knowledge from these two fields can one develop many-body theories that can be compared directly with experiment without any fitting parameters.